 Red display makes it hard to read in too bright light

 This Leupold bow hunting rangefinder is another long range device that reaches 1200 yards.
 Altogether two buttons are set the machine, one is for mode, while the other is for range.
 You can easily change the mode and get distance measurement with single one hand even with gloves on.

 A fully multi-coated lens reduces the loss of light and improves the lightness of the display.
 OLED display enables you to use perfectly in dark light.
 Its eye relief is a bit short, so it may be quite hard to use for those who wear glasses in use.

 Armored housing keeps it comfortable when holding in hand.
 It also provides you with a true ballistic range.
 If you attempt to use it for rifle hunting, it shows shooting angles to you as well.

 If you are not familiar with a yard, you can toggle between yard and meter casually based on your appearance.

 - Red color readout

 Have wind feature but is not useful

-6x magnification gives full field of sights in hunting, and you can also get a closer look at your prey with it.
-One feature needs mentioning most is for optical VR (Vibration Reduction) technology, it stabilizes image and gets more precise measurement, thus is perfect especially for shaky hands.
+6x magnification gives a full field of sights in hunting, and you can also get a closer look at your prey with it.
+One feature that needs mentioning most is for optical VR (Vibration Reduction) technology, it stabilizes the image and gets a more precise measurement, thus it is perfect especially for shaky hands.

 Advanced ID technology enables it to use for uphill and downhill games, it offers angle compensation according to the degree of slope.
 Vivid red light enables you to use it in dark light.